-The recordal of a change of name, merger, assignment or transfer of a mark takes up to four years, with the underlying effects running from the filing date of the relevant application.
+The recordal of a merger, assignment or transfer of a mark takes few months, with the underlying effects running from the filing date of the relevant application.

 Searches

 The IPTO offers a limited number of searches (anteriority, identity, per class and for all classes) that are useful when applying for a trademark registration.
 There is no cost involved, but all searches must be carried out by the applicants themselves on the IPTO's database.